-Sweet birch is an attractive medium-sized tree for lawns and naturalized areas, with shiny, red-brown bark and yellow foliage.
-Native to the eastern United States the tree also attracts beautiful butterflies to the landscape, serving as a caterpillar/larval host.
+Sweet birch is an attractive tree for lawns and naturalized areas, with shiny, red-brown bark and yellow foliage.
+Native to the eastern United States, the tree also attracts beautiful butterflies to the landscape, serving as a caterpillar/larval host.
+This species is resistant to bronze birch borer (BBB).

 - North America